 Big losses – legends of the game

-Olympians and legends of Indian football Fortunato Franco, Chandrasekharan, Shankar Subramaniam (Babu Nayaran), SS Hakim and Ahmed Hussain left us in 2021 including former India internationals Sanat Seth, Chinmoy Chatterjee, Bhabani Roy, Pranab Ganguly, Prasanta Dora and others.
-We also lost a voice of Indian football, Novy Kapadia.
-They will stay close to our heart and continue to be our inspiration to put our best effort for football development.
+Olympians and legends of Indian football Fortunato Franco, Chandrasekharan, Shankar Subramaniam (Babu Nayaran), SS Hakim, and Ahmed Hussain left us in 2021 including former India internationals Sanat Seth, Chinmoy Chatterjee, Bhabani Roy, Pranab Ganguly, Prasanta Dora and others.
+We also lost the voice of Indian football, Novy Kapadia.
+They will stay close to our hearts and continue to be our inspiration to put our best effort into football development.

-Surging cases of pandemic in India pushed grassroots and youth football activities and competitions on the back foot.
+Surging cases of the pandemic in India pushed grassroots and youth football activities and competitions on the back foot.
 The Covid situation has denied the young talent an opportunity to showcase potential.
-For approx. 24 months there is no competition for youth have severely impacted the entire youth football landscape, whether it is youth league, school football, grassroots league, etc. all are in cold storage, which is not a great situation.
-This situation could have been handled better with better funding at grassroots and youth level.
-Many youth coaches, referees and young professionals lost jobs and earnings and unfortunately, there is no stimulus package or helping hand coming to save these vital football enthusiasts to remain part of the beautiful game.
+For approx. 24 months there is no competition for youth which has severely impacted the entire youth football landscape, whether it is youth league, school football, grassroots league, etc. all are in cold storage, which is not a great situation.
+This situation could have been handled better with better funding at the grassroots and youth levels.
+Many youth coaches, referees, and young professionals lost jobs and earnings and unfortunately, there is no stimulus package or helping hand coming to save these vital football enthusiasts to remain part of the beautiful game.

 I hope both the men’s and women’s teams will taste high success in 2022.
-We can certainly hope Indian football will hit a higher growth track next year and we would witness path breaking initiatives to build the football from grassroots to the top.
+We can certainly hope Indian football will hit a higher growth track next year and we will witness path-breaking initiatives to build the football from grassroots to the top.

-May the 2022 proved to be a pathbreaking year for Indian football.
+May 2022 proved to be a pathbreaking year for Indian football.
 Long Live Indian Football!